-- Enhance their expertise in an existing practice, to upskill, reskill or refocus their professional direction. - Immerse themselves in contemporary critical thinking, and to be part of the vanguard, shaping new design futures.
+• Enhance their expertise in an existing practice, to upskill, reskill or refocus their professional direction.

-1 European Credit Transfer and Accumulation System, where 60 ECTS credits equate to the workload of a full-time academic year
+1 European Credit Transfer and Accumulation System, where 60 ECTS credits equate to the workload of a fulltime academic year

-- Form a diverse and vibrant peer network of fellow Creative Futures Academy learners and connect to networks and communities of practice through sectoral and industry partnerships and collaborations. - Shape their learning to suit their availability, needs and ambitions by selecting from a range of in-person, online and blended (a mix of online and in-person) learning options.
+- Immerse themselves in contemporary critical thinking, and to be part of the vanguard, shaping new design futures. - Form a diverse and vibrant peer network of fellow Creative Futures Academy learners and connect to networks and communities of practice through sectoral and industry partnerships and collaborations. - Shape their learning to suit their availability, needs and ambitions by selecting from a range of in-person, online and blended (a mix of online and in-person) learning options.

-As one in a suite of programmes that make up the Design Futures offer at NCAD, the Professional Certificate in Typographic Futures seeks to provide a scholarly framework for students who wish to study specific, connected aspects of creative disciplines and themes within a leading art and design college setting.
+As one of a suite of programmes that make up the Design Futures offer at NCAD, the Professional Diploma in Typographic Futures seeks to provide a scholarly framework for students who wish to study specific, connected aspects of creative disciplines and themes within a leading art and design college setting.
 Many aspects of the suite of programmes will be delivered in collaboration with partners from the Creative Sector and in addition, a number of programme sessions will have a public dimension, allowing us to invite other interested parties from the fields of contemporary design practice and scholarship to join our conversations and creative activities.